 Two more world records were broken in the European weightlifting Championships in East Berlin on Thursday (8 April).

-Two more world records were broken in the European weightlifting Championships in East Berlin on Thursday (8 April).
+Background: Two more world records were broken in the European weightlifting Championships in East Berlin on Thursday (8 April).
 The new records were taken by West Germany and Bulgaria in the light-heavyweight completion.

 Trendafil Stoichev of Bulgaria added two kilograms (4.4 pounds) to the old snatch record by lifting 165.5 kilograms (368.5 pounds).
 The former record holder, Valeri Shari of the Soviet Union, finished second in both the snatch and jerk events, retaining his champion title in overall points.